mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 > Ignorance means that (a) intellectually, one sees nothing, for ignorance is a condition unfavorable to knowledge ...

-So intellectually one can see nothing.
+So intellectually one [can] see nothing.
 That means, I told you during the seminar, everyone exists right in the middle of the truth, and we want to know, but we cannot know.
-So intellectually we really want to know what the truth is, what is the place we live in, what is [this] life which we have to take care of.
+Intellectually we really want to know what the truth is, what is the place we live in, what is [this] life which we have to take care of.
 We want to know intellectually – but we don’t know.

 So ignorance is always a condition unfavorable to knowledge.
 So intellectually always there is something unstable.
 You cannot pin down what it is.
 This is the human world.